-Therefore, I would stick to the general recommendation of re-applying a baby sunscreen every 2 hours or immediately after prolonged contact with water, regardless of its water resistance factor.
+Therefore, I would stick to the general recommendation of re-applying even a water-resistant sunscreen every 2 hours.
+Or immediately after prolonged contact with water, regardless of its water resistance factor.

-During my last vacation on the beach, I literally felt like a victim of an aerosol attack.
-Indeed, someone nearby used an aerosol sunscreen that blew into my face, exposing me to unwanted chemicals.
-I see several problems with using a sunscreen spray, especially in an open public area such as the beach or the pool.
+Every time we go to the beach, I do my best not to become a victim of an aerosol attack.
+Indeed, there is always someone nearby who uses an aerosol sunscreen that blows into my face, exposing me to unwanted chemicals.
+Personally, I see several problems with using sunscreen spray.
+Especially in an open public area such as the beach or the pool.

 Second, applying a kid sunscreen lotion on your child, you can tell how much you are using and how thoroughly.
-Conversely, with sprays and the wind (if used outside), there is no way to tell if you have used enough.
+Conversely, though sprays seem easy to apply, if used in the wind outside, there is no way to tell if you have used enough.
 Hence, potentially, a baby sunscreen lotion or cream provides more protection.